fujimura/wai-hspec-example/testing-wai-app-with-hspec.md

 main = scotty 3000 app
 ```

-If you know sinatra or similar kind of web application framework, there could be no introduction required.
-It serves `index.mustache` object at root, `foo.mustache` at "/foo" and redirect to "/foo" at "/bar"(please ignore detail about View things).
+If you know sinatra or similar kind of web application framework, there might be not so many introduction required.
+It serves `index.mustache` object at root, `foo.mustache` at "/foo" and redirect to "/foo" at "/bar".
+Please ignore detail about View things.

-`app` will be served in port 3000 in `main`.
+Finally `app` will be run at port 3000 in `main`.

 ## A bit about Hspec

 Behavior Driven Development got popular in recent years.
 Hspec is a library which supports BDD in haskell, based on the most famous and popular BDD library, RSpec.
 Hspec is very well designed and easy to use, so if you already have some BDD experience, you'll find how to use it in a short time.

-If you don't know about BDD or not tried it yet, it's worth to try Hspec.
+If you don't know about BDD or not tried it yet, it's worth to try it with Hspec.
 As a Ruby developer(I'm a Rails developer in the daytime), even I feel BDD and Haskell is much more better than it with Ruby.

 ## The first step: send request and assert response body